Ahmed bin Abdulaziz Al Saud: Activities from 2015 to 2019

 After being removed from power in 2012, Ahmed spent six years in retirement, frequently traveling to London.
 In 2015, Crown Prince Salman became king, after the death of King Abdullah.
-At age 79, Salman's declining health fueled a bitter succession battle within the House of Saud over the succession.
+At age 79, Salman's declining health fueled a bitter succession battle within the House of Saud.
 A reformist faction within the Saudi royal family favored Prince Ahmed for the position of crown prince, arguing that by birthright, Ahmed held a more legitimate claim to the throne than either Crown Prince Muhammad bin Nayef (MBN) or his rival, the young Deputy Crown Prince Mohammed bin Salman (MBS), one of Salman's sons.
 Some conservatives within the Saudi royal family favored Prince Muqrin bin Abdulaziz as a candidate for the throne.
 Ultimately, MBS gained the upper hand, acquiring key portfolios, access to the king's advisors, and the lead role in commanding the Saudi military campaign in Yemen.

 MBS was appointed crown prince in June 2017, replacing MBN.
 Ahmed bin Abdulaziz was one of three members of the Allegiance Council who did not support MBS's appointment as crown prince.
 The others were Muhammad bin Saad Al Saud and Abdulaziz bin Abdullah bin Abdulaziz Al Saud.
 The latter represented his older brother, Khalid bin Abdullah, at the meeting of the council.

 After becoming crown prince, MBS rapidly consolidated power, and removed potential rivals within the royal house.
 In 2018 Ahmed bin Abdulaziz left Saudi Arabia for London.
 On 4 September 2018, after being confronted by protesters outside his residence in London, shouting slogans against the House of Saud's role in the humanitarian crisis in Yemen, Ahmed responded, "What does this have to do with the Al Saud?
 Those responsible are the king and his crown prince."
 While in Europe, he was openly critical of MBS, and reportedly met with members of dissenting factions within the Saudi royal house, which includes thousands of members.

 On October 30, 2018, after MBS came under increasing pressure following the assassination of Jamal Khashoggi, Ahmed returned to Saudi Arabia after U.S. and European authorities obtained assurances of Ahmed's security from Saudi authorities.
 Ahmed's return was viewed as a significant signal of maneuvering within the royal house, given his rank and seniority as Salman's last living full brother.